ton-blockchain/ton/docker/README.md

 #### Prepare
 * Kubernetes cluster of type Standard (not Autopilot).
 * Premium static IP address.
-It will automatically be attached to one of Kubernetes services.
-* Adjust firewall rules to allow ports 30001/udp, 30002/tcp and 30003/tcp (default ones).
+* Adjust firewall rules and security groups to allow ports 30001/udp, 30002/tcp and 30003/tcp (default ones).
-Replace **<PUBLIC_IP>** (and ports if needed) in file [ton-gcp.yaml](ton-gcp.yaml).
+* Replace **<PUBLIC_IP>** (and ports if needed) in file [ton-gcp.yaml](ton-gcp.yaml).
+* Adjust StorageClass name.
+Make sure you are providing fast storage.

-* Load Balancers will be created automatically according to Kubernetes services in yaml file.
+* Load Balancer will be created automatically according to Kubernetes service in yaml file.

 #### Install
 ```kubectl apply -f ton-gcp.yaml```